ronan-s1/buyer_seller_system/README.md

 python src/main.py
 ```

-After running the `main.py`, separate console windows will appear for both the seller and each individual buyer.
+After running the `main.py`, separate console windows will appear for both the sellers and buyers.
 You can engage with each buyer individually using the CLI specific to that buyer.

 It is recommended to use a console that supports ANSI colour codes for text styling.